-1. Election of Mr. Powell as director (the Board of Directors recommends a vote FOR) Fo [ With [ nhold ] 2.
-Ratification of the selection of Hein & Associates LLP as Independent auditors of the Company for the year ending December 31, 2005 r Aga inst Abst ain (the Board of Directors recommends a vote FOR) [ ] [ ] [ ] 3.
-Other Matters: In their discretion, the provies are authorized
+2. Ratification of the selection of Hein & Associates LLP as Independent auditors of the Against Abstain For Company for the year ending December 31, 2006 (the Board of Directors recommends a vote FOR)

+3. Other Matters:

 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.